MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bank-reconciliation-with-copilot.md

 - To automatically post the fully matched reconciliation when you save it, turn on the **Post if fully applied** option.
 - To save the matches that are currently shown in the **Reconcile with Copilot** window, select **Keep it**.

-## <a name="post-unmatched-bank-transaction-amounts-to-suggested-gl-accounts"></a>Post unmatched bank transaction amounts to suggested G/L accounts
+## Post unmatched bank transaction amounts to suggested G/L accounts

 This section explains how to use Copilot to post unreconciled bank account statement line amounts (as specified in the **Difference** field) to a G/L account.
 This task can be done only from an existing reconciliation.